Dinesh6777/Healbook/README.md

 1. We find and analyze health-related information from high-quality sites across the web.
 2. Teams of healthcare professionals carefully review and refine the information.
 3. If you search for a symptom, you could find a section called "Health conditions related to this search."
 This section comes from search results and build a Knowledge Graph over time.
-We check these results for relevance.